Missing hiker in Ozark National Forest found, sheriff says

 A hiker missing since Monday near Hawksbill Crag in the Ozark National Forest of Newton County has been found alive and well, authorities said Wednesday.

-Theresa Beshara-Cox went for a hike at about 5:30 a.m.
+Theresa Beshara-Cox went for a hike about 5:30 a.m.
 Monday, said Newton County Sheriff Glenn Wheeler.

-Wheeler said rescue workers from three states and several Arkansas counties had headed for the rugged area around Hawksbill Crag to assist with the search.
+Wheeler said rescue workers from three states and several Arkansas counties had headed to the rugged area around Hawksbill Crag to assist with the search.
 He said a helicopter was also used.

 The National Park Service, U.S. Forest Service, Harrison Fire Department and other volunteers coordinated the search and rescue effort, according to the Facebook post.

-Located on a scenic bluff, Hawksbill Crag, also known as Whitaker Point, is one of the most popular spots in the Ozark Mountains.
+Hawksbill Crag, also known as Whitaker Point, is on a scenic bluff and is one of the most popular spots in the Ozark Mountains.
 It is 46 miles north of Clarksville.

-This story has been updated.
-It was originally published at 11 a.m.